Who Pays When You’re Injured While Driving a Personal Vehicle for Work in California?

 How Fault Affects Third-Party Claims

-If you’re injured by a negligent third party but you were partially at fault, you might have the right to file a personal injury claim or lawsuit against that person/their insurance company.
+If a negligent third party injures you but you were partially at fault, you might have the right to file a personal injury claim or lawsuit against that person/their insurance company.
 California follows a rule called pure comparative fault.
-This means that your damages in a personal injury claim will be reduced by your share of responsibility for the accident.
+This means that your share of responsibility for the accident will reduce your damages in a personal injury claim.

 405. Comparative Fault of Plaintiff